zarkstein/PWNagotchi-MacSpoofing/README.md

 Configuration
 *****

-By default, the plugin is configured to change the MAC address every 15 minutes.
+By default, the plugin is configured to change the MAC address every 15 minutes (900 seconds).

 You can adjust this value by modifying the plugin's code in the macspoofing.py file.